Condortheburninator/postscript_assessment/README.md

             | 15           | 1           | 0.00014739045204651644 |

         1. however, let's make sure that all the 9 digit numbers start with 1
+            1. again, a small amount of records need to be removed

             | LEADING_DIGIT | PHONE_COUNT |     PER_OF_TOTAL     |
             |---------------|------------:|---------------------:|